 The 2022 CEQA Analysis found that the 2022 Project was consistent with the BVDSP EIR in regard to impacts related to hydrology and water quality.
 The SCAs related to stormwater, drainages and drainage patterns, and water quality were determined to be applicable to the project.
-As detailed below, the 2023 Project would not change these impacts.
+As detailed below, the 2024 Project would not change these impacts.

 The 2022 CEQA Analysis concluded that the 2022 Project was not within flood hazard zones.
-The 2023 Project is located at the same site, and the conclusion that there would be no impacts with respect to flood hazards would remain the same.
+The 2024 Project is located at the same site, and the conclusion that there would be no impacts with respect to flood hazards would remain the same.

 As under the 2022 Project, proposed grading would be limited to surface preparation and utility work on an already flat site and the proposed improvements would represent replacement of less than 10,000 square feet of existing impervious surfaces with new impervious surfaces, and would not be considered a regulated project under the C.3 provisions of the National Pollutant Discharge Elimination System Municipal Regional Permit (Order R2-2009-0074, NPDES Permit No. CAS612008).
-The 2023 Project would therefore have the same conclusions related to water quality, groundwater, and runoff as the 2022 Project and would still be required to implement SCA HYD-1: Erosion and Sedimentation Control Measures for Construction, SCA HYD-2: Site Design Measures to Reduce Stormwater Runoff, SCA HYD-3: Source Control Measures to Limit Stormwater Pollution, and SCA HYD-4: NPDES C.3 Stormwater Requirements for Small Projects.
+As with the 2022 Project, if that determination changes, different SCAs than those listed subsequently would apply.
+The 2024 Project would therefore have the same conclusions related to water quality, groundwater, and runoff as the 2022 Project and would still be required to implement SCA HYD-1: Erosion and Sedimentation Control Measures for Construction, SCA HYD-2: Site Design Measures to Reduce Stormwater Runoff, SCA HYD-3: Source Control Measures to Limit Stormwater Pollution, and SCA HYD-4: NPDES C.3 Stormwater Requirements for Small Projects.
 Related SCAs are included in full in Attachment A.